-Add segments $[a_ib_i]$ to $\St$, where $b_i$ is the shifted vertex; then replace all edge-segments $[a_ix]$ with $[b_ix]$, and consider the unique local minimum $\St_{new}$ from Proposition~\ref{pr:convex}.
-Each terminal has degree 1 or 2, so by the triangle inequality
+Add segments $[a_ib_i]$ to $\St$, where $b_i$ is the shifted vertex; then replace all edge-segments $[a_ix]$ with $[b_ix]$, and consider the unique local minimum $\St_{new}$ for the terminal set $\mathcal{B}$ from Proposition~\ref{pr:convex}.
+Each terminal has degree 1 or 2 in $R$, so by the triangle inequality

 Consider an arbitrary locally minimal tree $S$ for $\mathcal{B}$ with a topology not in $D(T)$.
-Similarly to the previous paragraph, add segments $[a_ib_i]$ to $S$, replace all edge-segments $[b_ix]$ with $[a_ix]$ and consider the unique local minimum $S_{old}$ from Proposition~\ref{pr:convex}.
+Similarly to the previous paragraph, add segments $[a_ib_i]$ to $S$, replace all edge-segments $[b_ix]$ with $[a_ix]$ and consider the unique local minimum $S_{old}$ for the terminal set $\mathcal{A}$ from Proposition~\ref{pr:convex}.
 Similarly, each terminal has degree 1, 2 or 3, so